Lockheed Martin (NYSE:LMT) PT Raised to $539.00

-Lockheed Martin (NYSE:LMT – Get Rating) had its price objective boosted by stock analysts at Susquehanna from $515.00 to $539.00 in a research report issued to clients and investors on Wednesday, The Fly reports.
-Susquehanna’s price target would suggest a potential upside of 17.20% from the stock’s previous close.
+Lockheed Martin (NYSE:LMT – Get Rating) had its price target hoisted by analysts at Susquehanna Bancshares from $515.00 to $539.00 in a research note issued on Wednesday, Stock Target Advisor reports.
+Susquehanna Bancshares’ target price points to a potential upside of 17.20% from the company’s previous close.

-Several other analysts have also recently commented on the stock.
-Wolfe Research upgraded shares of Lockheed Martin from a “peer perform” rating to an “outperform” rating and set a $467.00 price target for the company in a report on Monday, February 28th.
-StockNews.com cut shares of Lockheed Martin from a “strong-buy” rating to a “buy” rating in a report on Friday, March 25th.
-Seaport Res Ptn reiterated a “buy” rating on shares of Lockheed Martin in a research note on Tuesday.
-Argus lifted their target price on shares of Lockheed Martin from $365.00 to $415.00 in a research note on Thursday, January 27th.
-Finally, Susquehanna Bancshares lifted their target price on shares of Lockheed Martin from $400.00 to $445.00 and gave the company a “positive” rating in a research note on Wednesday, January 26th.
+LMT has been the subject of a number of other reports.
+Wells Fargo & Company boosted their price target on Lockheed Martin from $486.00 to $496.00 and gave the company an “equal weight” rating in a report on Wednesday.
+Sanford C. Bernstein boosted their price target on Lockheed Martin from $387.00 to $401.00 in a report on Wednesday, January 26th.
+StockNews.com downgraded Lockheed Martin from a “strong-buy” rating to a “buy” rating in a report on Friday, March 25th.
+Seaport Res Ptn reiterated a “buy” rating on shares of Lockheed Martin in a report on Tuesday.
+Finally, Morgan Stanley upped their price objective on Lockheed Martin from $450.00 to $521.00 and gave the stock an “overweight” rating in a research note on Wednesday, March 2nd.
 Seven research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-According to MarketBeat.com, Lockheed Martin has a consensus rating of “Hold” and an average price target of $434.32.
+According to data from MarketBeat, Lockheed Martin presently has a consensus rating of “Hold” and a consensus price target of $448.86.

-In related news, COO John Frank A. St sold 8,063 shares of the business’s stock in a transaction on Tuesday, March 1st.
-The shares were sold at an average price of $435.91, for a total transaction of $3,514,742.33.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, EVP Stephanie C. Hill sold 1,418 shares of the business’s stock in a transaction on Thursday, March 3rd.
-The stock was sold at an average price of $449.80, for a total transaction of $637,816.40.
+In other news, VP Brian P. Colan sold 1,937 shares of the company’s stock in a transaction on Monday, February 28th.
+The stock was sold at an average price of $426.45, for a total transaction of $826,033.65.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Stephanie C. Hill sold 1,418 shares of the company’s stock in a transaction on Thursday, March 3rd.
+The shares were sold at an average price of $449.80, for a total value of $637,816.40.
 The disclosure for this sale can be found here.
-Insiders sold 17,250 shares of company stock valued at $7,464,599 over the last 90 days.
-0.17% of the stock is owned by corporate insiders.
+In the last 90 days, insiders sold 17,250 shares of company stock valued at $7,464,599.
+Insiders own 0.17% of the company’s stock.

-A number of hedge funds have recently made changes to their positions in the stock.
-Xponance Inc. increased its position in Lockheed Martin by 24.5% during the first quarter.
-Xponance Inc. now owns 47,239 shares of the aerospace company’s stock worth $20,851,000 after acquiring an additional 9,301 shares during the period.
-Great Valley Advisor Group Inc. increased its position in Lockheed Martin by 4.9% during the first quarter.
-Great Valley Advisor Group Inc. now owns 13,053 shares of the aerospace company’s stock worth $5,424,000 after acquiring an additional 613 shares during the period.
-Compton Wealth Advisory Group LLC increased its position in Lockheed Martin by 1.2% during the first quarter.
-Compton Wealth Advisory Group LLC now owns 3,414 shares of the aerospace company’s stock worth $1,507,000 after acquiring an additional 41 shares during the period.
-Concord Wealth Partners increased its position in Lockheed Martin by 3.1% during the first quarter.
-Concord Wealth Partners now owns 1,582 shares of the aerospace company’s stock worth $698,000 after acquiring an additional 47 shares during the period.
-Finally, Wedbush Securities Inc. increased its holdings in Lockheed Martin by 6.2% in the 1st quarter.
-Wedbush Securities Inc. now owns 10,225 shares of the aerospace company’s stock valued at $4,513,000 after buying an additional 597 shares during the period.
-74.72% of the stock is currently owned by institutional investors and hedge funds.
+A number of large investors have recently bought and sold shares of the stock.
+BlackRock Inc. raised its position in Lockheed Martin by 1.6% during the fourth quarter.
+BlackRock Inc. now owns 17,560,981 shares of the aerospace company’s stock valued at $6,241,348,000 after buying an additional 274,160 shares during the period.
+Capital World Investors raised its position in Lockheed Martin by 9.4% during the fourth quarter.
+Capital World Investors now owns 13,462,533 shares of the aerospace company’s stock valued at $4,784,686,000 after buying an additional 1,152,397 shares during the period.
+Charles Schwab Investment Management Inc. raised its position in Lockheed Martin by 4.4% during the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 4,991,404 shares of the aerospace company’s stock valued at $1,773,996,000 after buying an additional 212,470 shares during the period.
+Geode Capital Management LLC raised its position in Lockheed Martin by 3.3% during the third quarter.
+Geode Capital Management LLC now owns 4,499,508 shares of the aerospace company’s stock valued at $1,549,296,000 after buying an additional 143,670 shares during the period.
+Finally, Morgan Stanley raised its position in Lockheed Martin by 0.7% during the second quarter.
+Morgan Stanley now owns 4,044,680 shares of the aerospace company’s stock valued at $1,530,306,000 after buying an additional 26,557 shares during the period.
+74.72% of the stock is currently owned by hedge funds and other institutional investors.

 About Lockheed Martin (Get Rating)